BlakeCampbells/AsanaCounterExtension/README.md

   - Yes, probably if it's within reason and within the scope of this project.

 - What's the difference between this and other extensions that do the same thing?
-  - Size is under 8kb and very general purpose.
+  - Size is under 8kb and very general purpose, no bells and whistles you don't need.
   - Constant updates, if this breaks on boards it's usually fixed within 48 hours.
   - Under 100 lines of code and updates based off ticket movement.